MobilityDB/MobilityDB/README.md

 Documentation
 -------------

+### User's Manual

-If you are in the `doc` directory of MobilityDB you can generate the manual from the sources as follows:
+If you are in the `doc` directory of MobilityDB you can generate the user's manual from the sources as follows:

 *   HTML
     ```bash